History Taster Day on Lady Margaret Beaufort - 'The mother of all Tudors'

-To explore these ideas, Christ's College will be holding its first Lady Margaret Beaufort themed History Taster Day on Thursday 28 February 2019.
-The aim of the event is to give you a taste of what it is like to study history at Cambridge University through a series of lectures and workshops exploring Lady Margaret's life and legacy.
+To explore these ideas, Christ's College will be holds an annual Lady Margaret Beaufort themed History Taster Event.
+The aim is to give you a taste of what it is like to study history at Cambridge University through a series of lectures and workshops exploring Lady Margaret's life and legacy.

-This Taster Day is aimed at academically able students who meet all of the criteria below:
+This Taster Series is aimed at academically able students who meet all of the criteria below:

-- attend an academy, school or college that does not charge fees.
+- you attend an academy, school or college that does not charge fees (to anyone).

-- are studying History for A level, IB Higher or equivalent.
+- you are studying History for A level, IB Higher Level or Scottish Higher or equivalent.

-- are interested in exploring the past in ways that go beyond the standard school curriculum.
+- you are interested in exploring the past in ways that go beyond the standard school curriculum.

 If you are from outside the UK and are unsure about your eligibility to apply for this event, please contact us for further information.